nagix/mini-tokyo-3d-toei/USER_GUIDE-en.md

 When [Real-Time Mode](#real-time-mode) is on, orange spheres are displayed around trains that are delayed for more than 1 minute.
 It is easy to see which sections on the map have the delay.

-### Displaying Detailed Information on Trains and Airplanes
+### Displaying Detailed Information on Trains, Buses and Airplanes

 <img src="images/train-details.jpg" width="216"> <img src="images/flight-details.jpg" width="216">

-When [Real-Time Mode](#real-time-mode) is on, place the mouse pointer or tap on the train or airplane to display detailed information about the train or airplane.
+When [Real-Time Mode](#real-time-mode) is on, place the mouse pointer or tap on the train, bus or airplane to display detailed information about the train, bus or airplane.
 Detailed train information includes railway name, train type, destination, train number, previous or standing station and departure time, next station and arrival time, delay time, and operation information.
+Bus details includes bus operator name, destination, bus number, previous bus stop and departure time, next bus stop.
 Flight details include airline name, flight number, departure or arrival location, status, departure or arrival time, and code-share information.
 If there is a train delay or a flight schedule change, the change will be highlighted in orange.

 ### Station Search